 Does it work over CGNAT and consumer cellular?

 Yes.
-Hover's field proxy initiates a single outbound UDP connection to the relay; nothing inbound is required.
-CGNAT, double-NAT, hotel WiFi, hotspot, Starlink — if the proxy can make outbound traffic to the public internet on its single control port, the relay carries the rest.
+Hover's field proxy makes only outbound connections to the relay; nothing inbound is required.
+CGNAT, double-NAT, hotel WiFi, hotspot, Starlink: if the proxy can make outbound traffic to the public internet, the relay carries the rest.
 No firewall rules to coordinate with the carrier.
 No port forwards.

 What drones does it work with?